mattbobambrose/vapi4k/vapi4k-docs/topics/GettingStarted.md

         <p>You should now be able to make a call to your vapi.ai phone number and see the call in the admin log.</p>
     </step>
     <step>
-        <p>To see a tool call, ask "What is the weather in "Dallas, Texas?"</p>
+        <p>To see a tool call, ask the assistant "What is the weather in "Dallas, Texas?"</p>
     </step>
 </procedure>